kubermatic/kubermatic/docs/proposals/platform-extension-implementation-helm-manager.md

 ### Extension Controller

 Reconciles Extension and ExtensionInstance CRs.
-Runs on each user cluster, basically it’s a helm manager.
+Runs on each user cluster, basically it’s a Helm manager.
 Initially deploys extensions CRs defined in the cluster template or KKP configuration.
 Based on the cluster configuration it allows you to install some extensions by default.
 It’s responsible for automatic extensions upgrades during the k8s cluster upgrade.